itemsapi/itemsapi/README.md

 ![CIRCLECI](https://circleci.com/gh/itemsapi/itemsapi.png?circle-token=935dec2ee54b75370c904d110cbda8b9272860ee&style=shield)

 # ItemsAPI

-<a href="https://www.itemsapi.com" target="_blank">ItemsAPI</a> is restful search backend written in express.js / node.js and elasticsearch.
+<a href="https://www.itemsapi.com" target="_blank">ItemsAPI</a> is restful search api written in node.js and elasticsearch.

 The goal of this project is creating advanced search application without spending time for backend.
-You just provide configuration and data and your backend is ready to go.
+You just provide json data and your backend is ready to go.
 You don't need to be node.js developer to use it.

 With ItemsAPI you can create very easily:
-- various catalogs (restaurants, gyms, doctors, foods)
+- various list and catalogs (restaurants, movies, gyms, doctors, places)
-- autocomplete and simple recommendation system for ecommerce
+- simple recommendation system (i.e. users who like this also like)
-- songs and movies recommendation

-This backend offers powerful functionality like:
+This backend offers functionality like:
 - full text searching
 - generating facets / aggregations out of the box
 - showing similar items (based on collaborative filtering algorithm)
 - generating nice urls for fields (permalinks) out of the box
-- geo searching
+- geo sorting

 ## Requirement
 - node.js